 Wu Tang vs. Ninja

 Also know as ‘Ninja Killer’.
 It’s easy to be impressed by this movie until you realize it was made in the late 80s and is sorely outclassed by films that did the same story a decade before in far finer fashion.
 And Ninjas?
 The fu*k?
-Yes, we have kung fu movies with Ninja’s showing up but why here?
-Why is Pai Mei and Ninja’s teaming up?
+Yes, we have kung fu movies with Ninjas showing up but why here?
+Why is Pai Mei teaming up with Ninjas?
 Especially when the title says ‘Wu Tang Vs Ninja’.
 In China they had the equivalent of Ninja’s which were called Jiān.
 Why not use those instead?

 Pai Mei is not actually named here.
 He is just called White Priest.
 He is bad ass enough to have parts of the theme from PSYCHO playing when he shows up but he lacks the charisma of previous Pai Mei’s that have graced our screens.

 The plot of the film covers old ground, the story of Pai Mei, destruction of the Shaolin Temple and Pai Mei’s defeat (except for the whole Ninja subplot).
 There are some rather awkward sex? scenes too that don’t really show anything but are fairly embarrassing to watch.
 You don’t need to see this.

 It’s a real treat to see Pai Mei pop up in this movie and also to see him closer to his Lo Lei incarnation.
 This time Gordon Liu expertly takes on the role of the white priest adding some humor to the character.
 His scenes are brief but the character is a key part of this film and the overall story of the Bride.
 While Kill Bill part one was spot the movie reference game part two comes across as something more fully formed and the Pai Mei we see here is a fabulous homage to the Shaw Brothers movies.